 7. Q: What is the origin of these courses?

-A: The SCIM program classes are presented as training for preparation to teach courses offered by The Diamond Cutter Institute and The Asian Classics Institute, as well as training for participation in the ongoing work of The Asian Classics Input Project, and are derived from the lineage of teachings of the Gelugpa School of Buddhism, with primary emphasis on the teachings of Je Tsongkapa (1357-1419).
+A: The SCIM program classes are presented as training for preparation to teach courses offered by The Diamond Cutter Institute and are derived from the lineage of teachings of the Gelugpa School of Buddhism, with primary emphasis on the teachings of Je Tsongkapa (1357-1419).

 8. Q: What are the prerequisites to participate in the Academic Session?

 A: To participate in the SCIM Academic Session, an individual must:

 -Demonstrate fluency in English speech, reading and writing